Bose-Einstein condensation of non-ground-state caesium atoms

 Such high values for $k_3$ are a surprise, and we can only speculate about the origin of such high three-body loss.
-A simple calculation shows that there is a possible three-body recombination process that flips the spin of one atom to $(3,1)$ while forming a molecule in the least-bound state of the channel $(3,3)+(3,2)$.
-This process becomes energetically resonant near $B\!=\!48$ G due to the second-order Zeeman effect.
-Three-body recombination processes assisted by spin exchange are believed to be important for $^7$Li \cite{li2022strong, vandeKraats2023emergent} and $^{39}$K \cite{chapurin2019precision, xie2020observation}, but not for $^{87}$Rb \cite{Wolf2017state, Wolf2019hyperfine} and $^{85}$Rb \cite{haze2022spin}.
-We note that this process does not seem to play a role in the window near $160$ G.
+A simple calculation (given in Supplementary Note \ref{sec:spin_exchange_resonances}) shows that there is a possible three-body recombination process that flips the spin of one atom to $(3,1)$ while forming a molecule in the least-bound state of the channel $(3,3)+(3,2)$.
+This process becomes energetically resonant near $B\!=\!45$ G due to the second-order Zeeman effect.
+Three-body recombination processes assisted by spin exchange are believed to be important for $^7$Li \cite{li2022strong, Kraats2024emergent} and $^{39}$K \cite{chapurin2019precision, xie2020observation}, but not for $^{87}$Rb \cite{Wolf2017state, Wolf2019hyperfine} and $^{85}$Rb \cite{haze2022spin}.
+We note that this process does not seem to play a role in the window near $160$ G. To discuss the likelihood of this explanation further, we consider the energy mismatch between three free particles and the products of the three-body recombination.
+In ref.\ \cite{li2022strong}, the presence of an additional spin channel, with an energy mismatch of approximately 0.25 $E_\text{vdW}$ was proposed as the cause of a discrepancy of about two orders of magnitudes in the measured $k_3$.
+Here $E_\text{vdW}$ is the typical energy scale for the van der Waals interaction between the two atoms \cite{RevModPhys.82.1225}.
+The energy mismatch in our case is significantly smaller, in the range of 0 to 0.05 $E_\text{vdW}$.\\

-In summary, for the first time, a BEC of Cs has been obtained in a spin state other than the absolute ground state $(3,3)$.
+{\bf Discussion}\\ In summary, for the first time, a BEC of Cs has been obtained in a spin state other than the absolute ground state $(3,3)$.
 We have identified two windows where this is possible: In a region around $160$ G, two-body losses are negligible and three-body losses are sufficiently suppressed.
 Here, a pure BEC with $3.0\!\times\!10^{4}$ atoms in $(3,2)$ can be formed.

 The situation is different in a region around $40$ G. We have not been able to achieve BEC by direct evaporation in this region.
 However, creating a BEC first near $160$ G and then transferring it in a lattice to $40$ G allows us to produce BECs at that field value.
 Losses are strong, reducing the purity of the BEC and limiting its lifetime to around $0.5$ s.
 Interestingly, three-body rather than two-body losses are the limiting factor.
 We have not been able to find a sweet spot where three-body recombination is sufficiently suppressed.
 In fact, the three-body loss-rate coefficient is close to two orders of magnitude larger than we had expected; the high value may be the result spin-flip-aided three-body recombination.
 This process merits further investigation.
 One signature would be the direct detection of atoms in $(3,1)$ produced in the recombination process.
 We note that the losses in this region set in only when the atoms are released from the lattice into the 3D trap.
 The losses are nearly fully suppressed when the atoms are kept in, e.~g., 1D tubes, as has been done previously in various experiments in our group \cite{haller2009realization,haller2011three}.